AFFF Foam Cancer

 –Christine W., Riddle & Brantley client

 The experienced firefighting foam lawsuit attorneys at Riddle & Brantley have been fighting to hold negligent companies accountable for decades.
-Our attorneys have nearly 200 years of combined legal experience and we are committed to justice for those injured due to someone else’s negligence.
+Our attorneys have more than 225 years of combined legal experience and we are committed to justice for those injured due to someone else’s negligence.

 For a FREE consultation regarding your eligibility for a firefighting foam cancer lawsuit, please call 800-525-7111 or fill out the short form below.
 We will review your circumstances and let you know if we can help.
 Justice counts for you and your loved ones.